-- 3.2 Environmental resilience (sustainability) is a vital thread running through this Plan.
-The achievement of sustainable development is one of the 'basic conditions' that a Neighbourhood Plan must meet, and it is also an aspiration of the parish's residents, as expressed in the Vision (1.11). - 3.3 The Neighbourhood Plan aims to achieve environmental resilience through policies that protect Bakewell's landscape setting (ENV1), designate Local Green Spaces (ENV4) and require new development to contribute positively to the quality of the built environment and public realm (ENV2). - 3.4 The Neighbourhood Plan acknowledges the limited role that it can play with regard to sustainable buildings, renewable energy and reducing greenhouse gas emissions but wishes to state support for PDNPA's Supplementary Planning Document for Climate Change and Sustainable Building (2013)1.
-In particular: - CC1: Sustainability requirements for all forms of development including traditional and historic buildings - CC2: Low carbon and renewable energy - CC5: Flood risk and sustainable drainage
+3.2 Environmental resilience (sustainability) is a vital thread running through this plan.
+The achievement of sustainable development is one of the 'basic conditions' that a Neighbourhood Plan must meet, and it is also an aspiration of the parish's residents, as expressed in the Vision.

+3.3 The Neighbourhood Plan aims to achieve environmental resilience via the following policies:

+- DB1 requires any new development within the 'Extension Areas' to provide walking and cycling routes and to consider and mitigate flood risk - ENV1 protects Bakewell's landscape setting including by the provision of green infrastructure and net gains for biodiversity - ENV2 requires new development to contribute positively to the quality of the built environment and public realm including by tree planting - ENV4 designates Local Green Spaces

+3.4 The Neighbourhood Plan supports Peak District National Park Authority policies for sustainable buildings, renewable energy and reducing greenhouse gas emissions.
+In particular:

+- CC1: Sustainability requirements for all forms of development including traditional and historic buildings

+- CC2: Low carbon and renewable energy

+- CC5: Flood risk and sustainable drainage

-Roofscape
+Roofscape (PDNPA)

 Retrofitting of existing buildings could improve their energy and environmental performance.
-Shops could be encouraged to keep their doors closed in cold weather for the benefit of staff, customers and the conservation of energy.2
+Shops could be encouraged to keep their doors closed in cold weather for the benefit of staff, customers and the conservation of energy.3